cbass2404/wctrl-auto-ab-detent-ratio/README.md

 downloaded zip has.

 `install.cmd` handles both.
-Explorer executes `.cmd` directly, and it launches PowerShell with `-ExecutionPolicy Bypass` for that one process only — nothing machine-wide changes.
+Explorer executes `.cmd` directly, and it launches PowerShell with `-ExecutionPolicy Bypass` for that one process only, nothing machine-wide changes.

 </details>